ubergrape/grape-ds/docs/README.md

 ### Changes in components

-When you are working on components and want to preview them in Docusaurus please follow this intructions:
+When you are working on components and want to preview them in Docusaurus please follow automatic or manual workflow to install latest changes from `../web` folder:

 #### Automatic workflow